The Bankrate promise

 A 529 plan allows a participant to set up a tax-advantaged account to allow a beneficiary to use the funds for qualified education expenses.
 The participant deposits after-tax money in the account.
 The money in the account can grow tax-deferred and then be tapped tax-free for relevant expenses.

-A 529 plan may even reduce your taxes today in some cases.
-Some states offer tax deductions on contributions, and you can calculate your potential contribution with the help of Vanguard’s 529 state tax deduction calculator.
+Funding a 529 plan may even reduce your taxes today in some cases.
+Some states offer tax deductions on contributions, and you can calculate your potential benefit with the help of Vanguard’s 529 state tax deduction calculator.
 Contributions are made with after-tax money, so they won’t earn you a federal tax deduction, however.

 Anyone can establish a plan and contribute to it.
 Parents, grandparents and other relatives can all open and contribute to the account.
 You can even fund your own educational expenses this way.
 You might not even have to be the owner of the account to claim a tax deduction for your contribution, though it depends on the state’s laws